Hi, I’m Dean.

 In 2007, having moved to Suffolk, I worked in the Chief Executive’s office at Suffolk County Council as a Commissioning Manager within Suffolk Drug and Alcohol Action Team (Suffolk DAAT).
 My role was to assess the needs of communities, design, commission and performance manage counselling and medical treatment services that were contracted to meet those needs.
 I also helped develop the county’s new Hate Crime support services.

-Today, my private practice has grown and I feel privileged to serve the community of Suffolk as well as the many clients I serve around the UK and around the world, via Skype; which is also very effective as a means of reaching those with disabilities.
+Today, my private practice has grown and I feel privileged to serve the community of Suffolk as well as the many clients I serve around the UK and around the world, via Skype.
+Skype is very effective as a means of reaching those with disabilities.

 Living with Illness: